EPCCed/2025-02-24_CCP9-GradSchool/_episodes/20-emissions.md

 For the calculation you need:

-- R - The amount of resource consumed
+- The amount of resource consumed
-- E - An estimate of the energy use per resource consumed (e.g. kWh/nodeh)
+- An estimate of the energy use per resource consumed (e.g. kWh/nodeh)
-- CI - An estimate of the average carbon intensity for the period of usage you are looking at
+- An estimate of the average carbon intensity for the period of usage you are looking at
-- S3E An estimated value of scope 3 (embodied emissions) per resource consumed
+- An estimated value of scope 3 (embodied emissions) per resource consumed

 The emissions for your use of the HPC system is then given by (assuming resources in nodeh)